 The bill would have an indeterminate fiscal impact on the State and local units of government.
 Under the bill, employer-paid leave or release time for union officers would no longer be allowable as part of a collective bargaining agreement (CBA) between a union and a public employer.
-A total of 67 school districts in Michigan have these types of provisions in the collective bargaining agreements with their respective labor unions, and the cost associated totals about \$2.7 million per year.
+According to data collected in 2015, a total of 67 school districts in Michigan have these types of provisions in the collective bargaining agreements with their respective labor unions, and the cost associated totals about \$2.7 million per year.
 If these provisions were simply eliminated outright from future CBAs, school districts would see total cost savings of \$2.7 million on those contracts relative to otherwise identical contracts that contained the provisions in question.
 On the other hand, if other concessions were negotiated in lieu of union leave time provisions, the potential savings could be reduced or new costs could be created if the alternative concessions were more expensive than the union leave time provisions would have been.

-Date Completed: 11-6-15 Fiscal Analyst: Josh Sefton
+Date Completed: 11-27-18 Fiscal Analyst: Michael Siracuse